-In response to a UF = 0 with RL = 1 and DS $\neq$ 0, the transponder shall reply with a DF = 16 reply in which the MV field shall contain the contents of the GICB register designated by the DS value.
-In response to a UF = 0 with RL = 1 and DS = 0, the transponder shall reply with a DF = 16 with an MV field of all zeros.
-Receipt of a UF = 0 with DS $\neq$ 0 but RL = 0 shall have no associated ACAS cross-link action, and the transponder shall reply as specified in 3.1.2.8.2.2.
+In response to a UF = 0 with RL = 1 and DS \neq 0, the transponder shall reply with a DF = 16 reply in which the MV field shall contain the contents of the GICB register designated by the DS value.
+If the requested register is not serviced by the aircraft installation, the transponder shall reply and the MV field of the reply shall contain all ZEROs.

 3.1.2.8.5 ACQUISITION SQUITTER